-Mason Walker is new media manager of the Portland Business Journal and cofounder of Sustainable Business Oregon, a publication at the intersection of business and sustainability in the Northwest.
-Mason’s mission is to help significantly raise the level of sophistication around strategy-driven sustainability in the business community.
-He holds a degree in supply chain & logistics from Portland State University and is a fan of startups, social enterprise and tech-driven urban agriculture.
-You can keep up with him on Twitter at @Grow2point0.
+Mason Walker is new media manager of the Portland Business Journal and cofounder of Sustainable Business Oregon.
+Mason’s mission is to speed the adoption of sustainable business practices to ensure a habitable and equitable future.
+He is a native New Yorker (the state, not the city) and holds a degree in supply chain & logistics from Portland State University.
+When he's not backpacking or playing futsal, he is focused on social enterprise, natural building, and urban agriculture.
+Keep up with him on Twitter at @MasonRWalker.

 Nathan is the Chief of Staff to Senator Mark Hass in the Oregon State Legislature, where he works mostly on Education, Environmental, and Finance & Revenue Public Policy.
 He is a native Oregonian, born and raised in East Portland, and attended the University of Oregon where he received his BA in City Planning, Public Policy and Management.
 Nathan sees Oregon at the forefront of a worldwide movement to close waste loops and move towards sustained prosperity, “Over the past 40 years or so, Oregon has made enormous strides in moving away from the take-make-waste model that has dominated much of the industrialized world relatively recently—the last couple hundred years—and back towards a sustainable way of life.
 And the rest of the country has followed suite because, as it turns out, these changes also increase quality of life.
 We’re still leading the nation today.”
 When he isn't working on advancing Oregon’s education and environmental policies, Nathan enjoys working on bicycles, playing Settlers of Catan, and hiking around the Northwest.